truenas/documentation/content/Solutions/MigratingToTrueNAS.md

 We recommend migrating via SMB sharing if you use computers with Windows OS (or if you prefer SMB).

 [Robocopy](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) is ideal for users with Windows clients.
-SMB also allows you to drag & drop files to migrate them from your current NAS storage into TrueNAS, but it will be slower than using a utility like Robocopy.
+SMB also allows you to drag & drop files to migrate them from your current NAS storage into TrueNAS.
+Using SMB will be slower than using a utility like Robocopy.

 ### iSCSI Migration